cpj/winter-2012/01_week_one/README.md

 ## notes:

 ### web stacks:
-lamp: linux, apache, mysql, php/python
+- lamp: linux, apache, mysql, php/python
-num: node.js, unix, mongodb
+- num: node.js, unix, mongodb
-other variations: ruby/python/java/perl, unix/linux/windows/mac, nginx/apache
+- other variations: ruby/python/java/perl, unix/linux/windows/mac, nginx/apache

 ### website stacks typically break down into these components:
+- operating system
-http server
+- http server
-database
+- database
-programming language / framework
+- programming language / framework

 An application uses the web server to send information to a browser, uses the database to store information, and the programming language / framework is in charge of all the logic and templating.